gonfva/gonfva.github.io/content/en/blog/2016-02-07-my-take-on--riptwitter.md

 Meanwhile, for the people who would like Twitter, fix what people is really asking: onboarding and bullying.

+{{< tweet user="BenedictEvans" id="696040383315255296" >}}

-> [](https://twitter.com/BenedictEvans/status/696040383315255296)Onboarding is, in my opinion, the low hanging fruit in terms of fixing and bringing people into the funnel.
+Onboarding is, in my opinion, the low hanging fruit in terms of fixing and bringing people into the funnel.
 I just tested it.
 It’s horrible.
 First the categories are difficult to figure out.
 There are things that looks very similar to me: Entretainment, Television, Music, Actor and actresses, comedians… Then even if you select only one category, you gets other things.
 I just selected Charities and NGO and got offered [Ant&Dec](https://twitter.com/antanddec) (UK comediants).
 And [Jack Whitehall](https://twitter.com/jackwhitehall) (another comedian) is in any option.
 IT anywhere?
 Economy?
 Politics?
 Alerts?
 I selected Literature and got offered and account run by Dan Brown’s team but I couldn’t find [J.K.Rowling](https://twitter.com/jk_rowling) (which happens to be both a celebrity, write interesting books and tweets and has an honest non-BS dialogue in Twitter)

 #### Conclusion